opendatalab/Vis3/README.md

 # Vis3

-> OSS browser based on s3 protocol
+> OSS browser based on s3

 A one-stop data visualization tool for the large model domain, focusing on solving complex data parsing and visualization challenges in natural language processing, machine learning, and other scenarios.
 The tool supports mainstream cloud platforms (S3 protocol) such as Alibaba Cloud and AWS, and is compatible with multiple formats including JSON and JSONL.
 Through its intelligent data structure recognition and interactive visualization capabilities, data is clearly presented in web pages, Markdown, images, and other view modes, making key fields easily visible, significantly reducing data understanding costs, and helping users quickly gain insights into data value.